patrickmineault/codebook/decoupled.md

             f.write( k + ","+ str(counts[k]) + "\n")
 ```

 `count_words` is now a pure function - it takes in a string and returns a dict, and it has no side effects.
-This isolation can make t a little easier to notice bugs in the function.
+This isolation can make it a little easier to notice bugs in the function.
 Indeed, if we run the code on a few test strings, we notice that this function does not work as expected.

 ```pycon
 >>> count_words("hello world")